 When conducting due diligence searches, do you wonder…

 “Should I be searching the U.S. Patent and Trademark Office and the U.S. Copyright Office?”

 If intellectual property (IP) is involved in your transaction, then the answer – in most cases – is a resounding yes.

-An entity that has a well-known trade name, service mark or logo, strongly distinguished from others in the marketplace, possesses valuable IP that may be of interest to a secured lender.
+An entity that has a well-known trade name, service mark, or logo, strongly distinguished from others in the marketplace, possesses valuable IP that may be of interest to a secured lender.
 If not a recognized mark, an entity may have patents or registered copyrights adding significant value to its portfolio.
-Uncovering information on assignments, liens and general ownership of that intellectual property is just as vital as searching for statutory and consensual liens on borrowers and debtors.
+Uncovering information on assignments, liens, and general ownership of that intellectual property with a USPTO patent search, USPTO trademark search and USCO copyright registration search is just as vital as searching for statutory and consensual liens on borrowers and debtors.

 Typical UCC/Lien Searches Might Not Be Enough